spresse1/thawamerica/content/blog/why-every-internet-user.md

     GET /?q=FISCR HTTP/1.1

-So not only can DRAS be used to determine what pages you're viewing, it can show what you're searching for and almost any other input you give any web page.
+So not only can metadata be used to determine what pages you're viewing, it can show what you're searching for and almost any other input you give any web page.

 To make this even more terrible?
-I've been using only the public and generally-accepted limits on what is DRAS.
-Given how we've seen the intelligence community [twist the definition of collect (C2.2.1, page 15)](https://fas.org/irp/doddir/dod/d5240_1_r.pdf) and given FISCR 16-01's broadening of the collection of content in order to get at DRAS, it may be permissible to collect the bodies of webpages as part of a pen register.
+I've been using only the public and generally-accepted limits on what is metadata.
+Given how we've seen the intelligence community [twist the definition of collect (C2.2.1, page 15)](https://fas.org/irp/doddir/dod/d5240_1_r.pdf) and given FISCR 16-01's broadening of the collection of content in order to get at metadata, it may be permissible to collect the bodies of webpages as part of a pen register.
 After all, they do often contain links, which are addressing information.

 In summary, FISCR 16-01 is terrifying in the amount of information it allows the government to collect with a effectively-nonexistent level of judicial oversight.